Who doesn’t start out the year with the goal of getting more organized in your resin studio? (My hand is up in case you are wondering.)

-First, gather paper towels, zip top plastic bags, a solvent (I use acetone), and a good soap (I use Dawn).
+First, gather paper towels, zip-top plastic bags, a solvent (I use acetone), and a good soap (I use Dawn).
 Next, open a window and make sure you have fresh air circulating.
 Put on protective gloves and a respirator if you are sensitive to solvent fumes.
 This is where you are going to have to use your judgment.
 If it’s simply a small spill (something you can wipe up with a couple of paper towels), I will wipe up the spill and put the towels in the zip top bag.
 Seal completely and throw away in your regular trash.
 If it’s a bigger mess, continue to clean up, but throw the paper towels in a larger garbage bag and take to the hazardous materials collection center.
 (Yes, I realize that sounds like overkill but we all play an important part in keeping our water supply safe.)

-Next, use the solvent to wipe up remaining sticky residue.
+Next, use the solvent to wipe up the remaining sticky residue.
 Then, use a damp towel with the soap and warm water to remove the remaining solvent.
 Dry thoroughly.

-Pro tip: Not only do I store my resin kits in a dark closet, I keep them in a plastic container on a shelf.
+Pro tip: Not only do I store my resin kits in a dark closet, but I also keep them in a plastic container on a shelf.
 That way should something spill, it’s contained to a surface that’s easier to clean.

 What do I do with cured resin I don’t want anymore?